snowkittykira/picotron-error-explorer/readme.md

 original ones inside a coroutine.

-when there's an error, it uses lua's debug library to inspect the coroutine.
+when there's an error, it uses lua's debug library to inspect the coroutine. a copy of the error is also printed to the console with printh if you're running picotron from the command line.

 the following debug apis are used: